How to Make Knockout Tournaments More Popular?

 Being the first study on the computational complexity of this problem, we focus on the simplest and most basic case, where the predictions correspond to a linear ordering of the players, say, from weakest to strongest.
 This is also the most realistic case in terms of existing inputs.
 Indeed, a linear ordering can be simply obtained by taking an existing ranking of the players or calculating a number based on their previous performances (e.g., as is done in tennis~\cite{TennisRankingWomen,TennisRankingMen}).
-However, in contrast, it is unclear how to obtain more complicated, non-linear assessments of outcomes; indeed, sports television programs frequently debate such assessments, which are, essentially, no more than educated guesses.
+However, in many cases, it is unclear how to obtain more complicated, non-linear assessments of outcomes.
+Moreover, intuitively, the deterministic model can serve as a ``reasonable approximation'' for settings where linear player rankings are available and the winning probabilities are either unknown or assumed to be close to 1/0.
 Henceforth, we refer to our problem---with a linear ordering of the players---as \probname; a formal definition can be found in \cref{sec:ps}.
 We note that for the {\sc Tournament Fixing} problem, the case of a linear ordering makes the problem trivial, since then, for any seeding, the same player (being the strongest one) wins.

 \paragraph*{Other Related Works.} There is a huge body of research on \textsc{Tournament Fixing} and related tournament manipulation problems; we gave an illustrative list in the introduction.
 However, to the best of our knowledge, there is no prior work on \probname, with the following exception. \citet{dagaev2018competitive} investigated a highly restricted case of our setting, where every player has a distinct strength value, and the value of a game is determined by (a linear combination) of its ``quality'' (the sum of strengths of the involved players) and its ``intensity'' (the absolute difference of the strengths of the involved players).
 They characterize cases where either a ``close'' seeding is optimal, a ``distant'' seeding is optimal, or every seeding is optimal.
 In particular, this implies that their restricted cases are trivially solvable in linear time.